PorterRT/BlackJack/README.md

-# BlackJack This is the first test bot lol
+# BlackJack This is the first test bot that is funcational currently 11/30/2023